stacks-js/stacks/README.md

 Stacks.js is a Javascript library for building fully programmating and reactive user interfaces.
 You can build very robust web ui's in very short time with Stacks.
 Fans of Apple's [SwiftUI](https://developer.apple.com/xcode/swiftui/) will enjoy the similarity of the component based structure along with the flexibility of Javascript.

+**Frontend, backend, and all in between developers rejoice when they see Stacks.
+Stacks allows developers to seamlessly couple the layout, styling, and business logic of web development together with one language and very little code.**

+Stacks is a declarative and component based library, similar to React.
+Much of this project was inspired by SwiftUI, React, and Flutter as a whole.

 <br />

 ## Overview